asarayja/FemVoice-Studio/README.md

 FemVoice Studio is a real-time, clinically-informed voice training platform designed specifically to support transfeminine individuals (trans girls and women) in developing a more feminine speaking voice in a safe, adaptive, and sustainable way.

-Unlike traditional pitch-focused voice apps, FemVoice Studio prioritizes vocal resonance shaping, tonal stability, and vocal health — the primary factors influencing perceived vocal femininity.
+Unlike traditional pitch-focused voice apps, FemVoice Studio prioritizes vocal resonance shaping, tonal stability, and vocal health — the primary factors influencing perceived vocal femininity. it will be coming out when done

 🌱 Core Training Philosophy